sentora/sentora-installers/README.md

 bash <(curl -L -Ss http://sentora.org/install)
 ```

-Please report any errors that you may find with the installers to our [bug tracking system](https://github.com/sentora/sentora-installers/issues).
+Please report any errors that you may find with the installers to our [bug-tracking system](https://github.com/sentora/sentora-installers/issues).

 Alternatively (and for testing purposes only) you can install the latest MASTER version like so: